 - you’ve received a Postgraduate Doctoral Loan before - unless you left your course due to illness, bereavement or another serious personal reason.
 Contact the Student Advice Service for detailed advice about how to prove this to Student Finance England

 - you already have a doctoral degree, or a qualification that’s equivalent or higher

 Following the UK's exit from the European Union there has been significant changes to the eligibility rules for EU, EEA and Swiss nationals.
 If you're starting a course on or after 1 August 2021 you must have settled or pre-settled status under the EU Settlement Scheme to receive the loan.
 In most cases, you must have moved to the UK before 31 December 2020 to be eligible for the EU Settlement Scheme.

 You can get a Postgraduate Doctoral Loan if all the following apply:

 - You're a UK or EU national or have ‘settled status’, so there are no restrictions on how long you can stay in the UK.

 - You normally live in England.

 - You’ve been living in the UK during the 3 years immediately before the first day of the first academic year of your course.*

-*The first day of the first academic year of your course is 1 September for courses starting in September/October or 1 January for courses starting in January.
+*The first day of the first academic year of the course is 1 September for courses in September or 1 January for courses starting in January.